 A number of factors can lead to the development of a fear of death or the dying process.

-Aging Parents: While research suggests that young people more commonly experience Thanatophobia than the elderly, some elderly individuals may fear death if their health begins to fail.
+Ageing Parents: While research suggests that young people more commonly experience thanatophobia than the elderly, some elderly individuals may fear death if their health begins to fail.
 Children are also more likely to fear death.

 Health Issues: Individuals facing problems with their physical health are likely to experience greater anxiety surrounding death.

 Cognitive behavioural therapy (CBT) has been shown to be effective in the treatment of generalised anxiety disorder.
-This form of talking therapy combines both cognitive and behavioural therapies.
 Cognitive therapy helps you to understand how our thoughts can affect your feelings and mood, while behavioural therapy is used to identify the links between your behaviours and thoughts.